This website is best viewed on a modern browser.

 Mr. Jonathan S. Linker

-Mrs. Elizabeth M. Loomis - In memory of Mrs. Richard Loomis
+Mrs. Elizabeth M. Loomis in memory of Mr. Richard Loomis

 Mr. Lawrence Raymond